callstack/ts-regex-builder/docs/API.md

 ### `RegexElement`

-Fundamental building blocks of a regular expression, defined as either a regex construct or a string.
+Fundamental building blocks of a regular expression, defined as either a regex construct, a string, or a `RegExp` literal (`/.../`).

 ### `RegexConstruct`